itislu/42free/README.md

 ---

-## 🌍 Confirmed to work for the following 42 campuses:
+## 🌍 Confirmed to work for the following campuses

 | Campus | home | sgoinfre |
 | --- | --- | --- |